aguairon/project-03/README.md

 <img width="1440" alt="Screenshot 2019-03-21 at 12 55 21" src="https://user-images.githubusercontent.com/9445433/54753675-8a318b80-4bd9-11e9-8da7-2f1b0508d7ef.png">

-The profile details and all their visible projects are visible on their user profile page.
+The profile details and all their visible projects are available on their user profile page.

 <img width="1440" alt="Screenshot 2019-03-21 at 13 05 05" src="https://user-images.githubusercontent.com/9445433/54753851-f9a77b00-4bd9-11e9-96c4-d135f0d44268.png">